akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 2. Wait for the stream to complete, so that a commit request has been made for all offsets of all processed messages (via `Committer.sink/flow`, `commitScaladsl()` or `commitJavadsl()`).
 3. `Consumer.Control.shutdown()` to wait for all outstanding commit requests to finish and stop the Kafka Consumer.

+### Draining control

-To manage this shutdown process, use the `Consumer.DrainingControl` (@scala[@scaladoc[API](akka.kafka.scaladsl.Consumer$$DrainingControl)]@java[@scaladoc[API](akka.kafka.javadsl.Consumer$$DrainingControl)]) by combining the `Consumer.Control` with the sink's materialized completion future in `mapMaterializedValue'.
+To manage this shutdown process, use the `Consumer.DrainingControl` (@scala[@scaladoc[API](akka.kafka.scaladsl.Consumer$$DrainingControl)]@java[@scaladoc[API](akka.kafka.javadsl.Consumer$$DrainingControl)]) by combining the `Consumer.Control` with the sink's materialized completion future in `mapMaterializedValue`.
 That control offers the method `drainAndShutdown` which implements the process descibed above.

-It is recommended to use the same shutdown mechanism also when not using batching to avoid potential race conditions, depending on the exact layout of the stream.
+Note: The `ConsummerSettings` `stop-timeout` delays stopping the Kafka Consumer and the stream, but when using `drainAndShutdown` that delay is not required and can be set to zero (as below).

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ConsumerExample.scala) { #shutdownCommitableSource }